Visualizing Hyperbolic Honeycombs: Two dimensions

 \subsection{Geometries}

-Let's start by looking at some examples of two-dimensional tilings given by Schl\"afli symbols, see Figure \ref{Fig:43_44_45}.
+We start by looking at some examples of two-dimensional tilings given by Schl\"afli symbols, see Figure \ref{Fig:43_44_45}.
+For most cases, there is a uniquely defined regular tiling for every Schl\"afli symbol (see Appendices \ref{Sec:honeycomb_construction} and \ref{Sec:uniqueness} for details beyond the discussion here).
 Immediately there is a question of how to draw pictures of these tilings.
 The $\{4,4\}$ tiling is very familiar, and can be drawn on the page without any distortion, but the other two tilings cannot.
-The $\{4,3\}$ tiling is otherwise known as the cube: three squares meet around each vertex.
-However, for our purposes it is better to tile the sphere rather than the cube, since then we are tiling an object with uniform geometry -- i.e. a surface with constant curvature.
-We can get from the polyhedral version of the cube to the tiling of the sphere by radially projecting the vertices, edges and faces of a cube inscribed in the sphere to the sphere.
+The $\{4,3\}$ tiling is otherwise known as the radial projection of the cube: three squares meet around each vertex, tiling the sphere with six squares.

 Figure \ref{Fig:43} shows the stereographic projection~\cite[pp. 140-148]{Needham199902} of the $\{4,3\}$ tiling of the sphere to the plane.
-In Figure \ref{Fig:45} we draw the $\{4,5\}$ tiling on the Poincar\'e disk model of $\HH^2$~\cite[pp. 315-319]{Needham199902}, which is again a space with constant curvature, this time negative curvature.
+Note that stereographic projection is a one-to-one map from the sphere to the plane with one point added at infinity.
+Here, five of the six faces of the cube are mapped inside of the ``clover leaf'' shape, and the sixth is mapped outside, covering the entire rest of the plane and the point at infinity.
+In Figure \ref{Fig:45} we draw the $\{4,5\}$ tiling on the Poincar\'e disk model of $\HH^2$~\cite[pp. 315-319]{Needham199902}.

+All three of these tilings live in \emph{isotropic} spaces (and we draw projections of them to the page).
+An isotropic space looks the same at every point, looking in any direction.
+More precisely, there is a symmetry of the space that takes any pair of a point and a direction based at that point to any other such pair.
+In general, we will interpret Schl\"afli symbols as describing tilings of (simply connected) isotropic spaces: in two dimensions these are the sphere, $S^2$, the euclidean plane, $\EE^2$, and the hyperbolic plane, $\HH^2$.